nextgis/docs_ngcom/source/tutorial_qgis.rst

    :align: center
    :width: 16cm

-Exit settings by pressing the **OK** button in the bottom of the page.
+Exit settings by clicking the **OK** button in the bottom of the page.

 Now in the NextGIS Connect panel you can see the resource tree of your Web GIS.